A Minimalist Proof Language for Neural Theorem Proving over Isabelle/HOL: Evaluation

 \subsubsection{Proof Check}

-We sample a model's inference $k$ times for each benchmark entry to obtain the pass@$k$.
-We run Isabelle to check every sample.
-If any of the samples passes the proof check, the entry is considered passed.
-The pass@k is then the portion of the passed entries in the PISA test set.
+We evaluate model performance using the standard pass@$k$ metric.
+For each benchmark entry, we sample $k$ proof attempts from the model and verify each sample using Isabelle's proof checker.
+An entry is considered proved if at least one of the $k$ samples passes verification.
+The pass@k is then computed as the proportion of proved entries in the test set.

+\xqym{ The evaluation is conducted on a 3-node cluster with 36 Intel i7 CPU cores, taking ${\sim}$20 hours per language for pass@8.
+Sledgehammer and Sledgehammer* are configured with a 30-second timeout per invocation. }

-Our extended Sledgehammer* includes a self-learning system that maintains local databases of premise-goal connections.
-Performance on a goal improves when Sledgehammer* has previously encountered similar problems.
-For fair comparison, we reset Sledgehammer*'s database before each model evaluation.
+Sledgehammer and Sledgehammer* include a self-learning system that maintains local databases of premise-goal connections.
+Performance on a goal improves when the hammers have previously encountered similar problems.
+For fair comparison, we reset the local database before each model evaluation.
 Nonetheless, this also means our results underestimate real-world performance, where Sledgehammer* would retain contextual knowledge and perform better.